 Shoulder pain is very common and there are many different causes.
 Exercises and specifically weight training is one of the most frequent culprits.
 Sometimes the pain can begin suddenly or it can be more gradual in onset.
 If the pain is not too severe, many people wait and see if the problem goes away on it’s own.
 They back off on activity or just continue despite the pain and then sometimes several months have gone by and pain is still present or returns.
+Apart from medications and massages, a Comprehensive Light Therapy Device may also be beneficial in relieving your shoulder and body pain.

 A discussion of various causes of shoulder pain is available in the other education documents.
 General comments on shoulder care will be addressed here.
 The activities that will typically aggravate shoulder pain are the following: